-Unlike the mechanical hard disk drives SSD’s and Flash Memory have diverse challenges for data recovery.
-The SSD’s have complex data structures that vary from individual brands to the specialized controller chips and other SSD specific parameters.
+Unlike the mechanical hard disk drives, SSD’s and Flash Memory have diverse challenges for data recovery.
+The SSD’s have complex data structures that vary from individual brands to the specialized controller chips and other SSD-specific parameters.
 Here some of the challenge for SSD recovery:

 - Address line complexity

-- Density of Memory chip
+- The density of the Memory chip

 - Error correction code variables